The Ultimate Pre-Travel Checklist for Stress-Free Vacations

 - Get travel insurance.
 Getting travel insurance may only cost you a few dollars a day, but in the case of an unlikely emergency, it may save you hundreds or even thousands of dollars.

 Make a Packing List

-Before your trip, you should also make a packing list that includes all the essential items you will need while on your trip.
-Keep in mind, you should always check the expected weather at your destination so you can bring the appropriate clothes to keep you warm or cool.
-Additionally, always make sure to bring any medications with you — especially if you’re flying, make sure to bring these with you on your carry-on, just in case your luggage gets lost or stolen.
+Before your trip, you should also make a packing list that includes all the essential items you’ll need while on your trip.
+Keep in mind, that you should always check the expected weather at your destination so you can bring the appropriate clothes to keep you warm or cool.
+Additionally, make sure to bring any medications with you.
+If you’re flying, keep these with you in your carry-on, just in case your luggage gets lost or stolen.

 One popular packing method is the Konmari method, developed by author Marie Kondo.
-When it comes to packing your suitcase, following this organization style can help you save space and avoid overpacking:
+When it comes to packing your suitcase, following this organizational style can help you save space and avoid overpacking: